HR-Fahim/JAVA-Code-Crafter/README.md

 ## Caution

-This repository only provide code solutions of self practice problems.
+This repository provide solutions of self practice problems only.
 Thank you!